-The Board of Directors of AbleGroup Berhad and its subsidiaries ("the Group") recognises the importance of adopting good corporate governance practise and is fully committed to ensuring that the Group practices the highest standard of corporate governance and transparency in line with the principles and recommendations of the Malaysian Code on Corporate Governance ("Code") to achieve the Group's objective and enhancing shareholders' value.
+The Board of AbleGroup Berhad (the "Company") recognises the importance of adopting good corporate governance practise and is fully committed to ensuring that the Company and its subsidiaries (the "Group") practices the highest standard of corporate governance and transparency in line with the principles and recommendations of the Malaysian Code on Corporate Governance (the "Code") to achieve the Group's objective and enhance shareholders' value.

-The Board is pleased to report the Company's application of the principles and practices of the Code during the financial year ended 31 December 2018 ("FYE18").
+The Board is pleased to report the Company's application of the principles and practices of the Code during the financial year ended 31 December 2019 ("FYE 2019").

-This Statement should be read together with the CG Report 2018 of the Company which is available on the Company's corporate website at www.ablegroup.com.my.
+This Statement should be read together with the Corporate Governance Report 2019 of the Company which is available on the Company's website at www.ablegroup.com.my.